Know Your Customer Policy and Anti-Money Laundering Measures

 If any of the above documents are in any language other than English, it must be translated into English along with a certificate from translator / notary public.

-Important: Secure Coin Broker shall periodically review the risk categorization of loan assets, which shall not be less than once every 6 months.
-Secure Coin Broker will also periodically update the customer identification data after the account is opened.
+Important: Secure Digital Markets shall periodically review the risk categorization of loan assets, which shall not be less than once every 6 months.
+Secure Digital Markets will also periodically update the customer identification data after the account is opened.
 The review process shall not be less than once in five years in the case of low risk category customers, and not less than once every two years in case of high and medium risk categories.

 Monitoring and reporting of Transactions:

-To ensure monitoring and reporting of all transactions and sharing of information as required under the law, the Board may nominate any Director or authorized Compliance Officer or any other officer(s) duly authorized to be designated as Secure Coin Broker’s Principal Officer with respect to KYC/ AML/ CFT.
+To ensure monitoring and reporting of all transactions and sharing of information as required under the law, the Board may nominate any Director or authorized Compliance Officer or any other officer(s) duly authorized to be designated as Secure Digital Markets’s Principal Officer with respect to KYC/ AML/ CFT.